kmdshojib/Laptop-source-client/README.md

 # Laptop Source - Client

-This is a clinet site for an travel guide website called lone traveller.
+This is a clinet site for an Laptop Reasle website called Laptop Source.

 # Functions
 - User based role - Seller - Buyer - Admin